Table of Contents

 Day 6 – 8: Google’s Second Page is Your Goldmine

 It would be beneficial if you understood the target audience and their business goals better and what it takes to rank a website in the niche that you’re focusing on.
-Simply conduct a Google search for buyer intent keywords specific to your industry and see the second and third pages of Google Search Results Page.
+Simply conduct a Google search for buyer intent keywords specific to your industry and see the second and third pages of the Google Search Results Page.

-These are the low hanging websites that can top the rankings if you optimize them.
+These are the low-hanging websites that can top the rankings if you optimize them.
 Additionally, each one of them is a prospect for you.

 Day 8 – 18: Get the Assets Ready